 These are Springsteen’s sort of characters.
 They seem imbued with a sort of detached fatalism.
 They don’t have much to say, and nobody would listen if they did.
 They’re used to life on the bottom rung, swimming in boredom and banality.
 They aren’t noble.
 They’re just people, none too bright maybe, but they might have been able to do better than this, if they ever got a fair shake.
 They know the score, though: by the rules, they belong at the bottom of the heap, that’s just how it works, and you just have to accept that none of your betters are there to cut you a break, or leave you with something to feel proud about.
-Of course, the downtrodden folk that populate Bruce’s songs are usually much more sympathetic, and often still have hopes of busting out of their current ruts, like the characters in Meeting Across the River, Atlantic City, and Thunder Road.
+Of course, the downtrodden folk who populate Bruce’s songs are usually much more sympathetic, and often still have hopes of busting out of their current ruts, like the characters in Meeting Across the River, Atlantic City, and Thunder Road.
 Still, they’re made out of a lot of the same stuff as Kit and Holly, and even in his love songs they sound a lot like Kit to me.
 Take this from I’m on Fire:

 Sometimes it’s like